 - If you are under 25, check the surcharge policy of your car rental firm, as some charge a little more for young drivers.

 - If you are a non EU resident you will need an International Driver’s Licence.

-- If you have air miles and want to use them for car rental Vienna car hire firms run individual policies.
+- If you have air miles and want to use them, car hire firms run individual policies.
 Enquire about these before you rent.

 - The restrictions on alcohol consumption for drivers are at 0.5 promille, like in most other European countries, and for young drivers at 0.1 promille.
 As a general guideline – most people reach 0.4 promille after having had one bottle of beer, though these levels can vary widely between individuals.

 - Vienna and other towns and cities: 50km/h / 31mph